HonkingGoose/git-gosling/docs/sandbox_edit_file_on_github.md

 ## Edit the README on GitHub

-Add a new line of text and add a blank newline.
+Add a new line of text.

 ```markdown title="sandbox/readme.md on GitHub"
 This is the readme for the sandbox repository.